 Most muscle pain and tension is rooted deep in the tissue, so handheld massagers need plenty of horsepower to penetrate sufficiently.

-The percussion mechanism on a handheld massager, often called a “hammer,” should be strong enough to penetrate your muscles deeply and transfer the vibration from the devices motor, all the way into your muscle tissue.
+The percussion mechanism on a handheld massager, often called a “hammer,” should be strong enough to penetrate your muscles for a deep tissue massage and transfer the vibration from the devices motor, all the way into your muscle tissue.